umcconnell/destroyer2/README.md

 npm install
 ```

-Finally, start the redis server.
+Finally, start the Redis server.
-You may optionally specify a redis configuration file as argument to
+You may optionally specify a Redis configuration file as argument to
 `redis-server`

 ```bash